Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Preliminaries

 \subsection{Quantum wedges and cones}

 First we explain the basic definitions of the quantum surfaces described in the introduction.
-Given a domain $D\subseteq\mathbb{C}$ and $h$ some form of the GFF on $D$, and $\gamma \in (0,2)$, we define the random area measure $\mu_h$ on $D$ as a Gaussian multiplicative chaos measure in the sense of \cite{kahane}, given by the weak limit of the regularized measures
+Given a domain $D\subseteq\mathbb{C}$ and~$h$ some form of the GFF on $D$ (with the additive constant fixed in some way if necessary), and $\gamma \in (0,2)$, we define the random area measure $\mu_h$ on $D$ as a Gaussian multiplicative chaos measure in the sense of \cite{kahane}, given by the weak limit of the regularized measures

-as $\ve\to 0$ along powers of two, where $dz$ is Lebesgue measure on $D$ and $h_\ve(z)$ is the average of $h$ on the circle of radius $\ve$ centred at $z$ (or on the intersection of this circle with $D$ when $z\in \partial D$).
+as $\ve\to 0$ along powers of two, where $dz$ is Lebesgue measure on $D$ and $h_\ve(z)$ is the average of $h$ on the circle of radius~$\ve$ centred at $z$ (or on the intersection of this circle with $D$ when $z\in \partial D$).
 This limit was shown to exist almost surely in~\cite{ds}.
 Likewise,~\cite{ds} shows the almost sure existence of the corresponding weak limit $\nu_h$ of the measures